| PM Suite FAQs |

 Will I still have access to the course materials after I complete the course?

 For nonacademic course, you have six months to complete the course.
 For academic courses, you will have 77 days.
-Once you have successfully the course, you will lose access to the but still have access to the Studnet Portal.
+Once you have successfully completed the course, you will lose access to it after seven days but still have access to the Student Portal.

 Final Exam and Certificate of Completion

 When can I take the final exam in a self-paced course?